s-holst/kyupi/README.md

    failures, follow the hints in the output to resolve them.
 If you have imported the project into Eclipse, run all JUnit tests from there as well.

-4. Take a look at org/kyupi/misc/KyupiApp.java to learn how to make your first Kyupi application.
-All public APIs include JavaDoc comments and the JUnit tests also serve as programmatic behavioral description of the APIs.
+4. All public APIs include JavaDoc comments and the JUnit tests also serve as programmatic behavioral description of the APIs.
+Take a look at the "Guided KyuPI Library Tour" below to learn how to make your first KyuPI application.

 5. We'd love to hear your feedback: info@kyupi.org